Fostering COVID-19 Vaccine Confidence In Russian and Ukrainian-Speaking Communities: A Training for Providers

 About this Independent Study

-This activity was originally released on July 27, 2021 and is available for continuing education credit until October 30, 2025.
+This activity was originally released on July 27, 2021.
 This course was updated in October 2023.
 Once registered, you must complete the course within 150 days, or you will be deactivated.
 To be reactivated, contact us.

 Healthcare providers will learn how to better understand vaccine hesitancy within the Russian- and Ukrainian-speaking population to address the disproportionately low childhood immunization rates and high number of COVID-19 illnesses, hospitalizations, and deaths within Russian- and Ukrainian-speaking communities in Washington state.
 By preparing healthcare providers to better understand vaccine hesitancy within the Russian- and Ukrainian-speaking population, providers will be better able to foster vaccine confidence, identify language and cultural barriers that may impede vaccine hesitancy, and adopt strategies to initiate conversations about the COVID-19 vaccine.